 Kill Sat: The "SDI Project - Hypervelocity Gun", as shown in the opening credits.

 Magikarp Power: The P08 is the lowest priced gun of all the weapons, but it's weak, slow, and has a small clip.
 Yet if you keep it in your inventory to the point when Aya can explore Dryfield's underground, checking the gun rack in the game room a few times will net Aya the "Snail Magazine".
-When used on the P08 its strength and clip increases and has an absurdly high critical hit rate.
+When used on the P08 its strength and magazine size increase and it has an absurdly high critical hit rate.

 Monogender Monsters: For some reason, all the Strangers we see are female, either in human form or out of it.